The Latest Advancements in Provar’s Point-and-Click Test Builder

 Earlier this year we officially launched Provar 2.0 which marked an exciting evolution for Provar.
 Why is that?
-This version introduced a whole host of enhancements designed to amplify the testing automation capabilities of the Provar Test Builder.
+This version introduced a whole host of enhancements designed to amplify the testing automation capabilities of the Provar Point and Click Test Builder.

-Provar’s Test Builder is one of Provar’s unique benefits.
+Provar’s Point and click test builder is one of Provar’s unique benefits.
 It allows for rapid test creation using an intuitive point-and-click interface.
 Using the Test Builder, you can quickly create and debug tests in the browser, simultaneously adding and executing steps to get immediate feedback.

 Below includes a high-level overview of some of the key Test Builder updates that we’re really excited to share!